Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/implementation/information-architecture/workflow.md

 <Image src="/images/learn/accelerate/xm-cloud/workflows1.png" title="StandardValuesPageWorkflow"/>

-### Assign SXA Datasource Workflow
+### Assign Datasource Workflow

 It's important to configure workflow for both pages and the separate data source component items on a page.
 To do this:

-1. Ensure the Standard Values module is installed for your SXA website.
+1. Ensure the Standard Values module is installed for your website.
-2. Navigate to the Content Editor and define your components under the Standard Values item in the SXA website settings folder.
+2. Navigate to the Content Editor and define your components under the Standard Values item in the website settings folder.
 3. Right-click on Standard Values and click on `Insert > Standard Values` to open a dialog.
 4. Select the Datasource Templates tab and configure any unconfigured templates.
 5. For each data source component, configure the workflow the same way as a page.